Music: A Synthesis of Prenatal Stimuli

 Heartbeat.
 Next, consider patterns formed by the combined pulsing of the hearts of the mother and fetus and the relation of such patterns to the emotional states and breathing of the mother.
 Contractions of the heart muscle of the fetus begin within a month following conception and become audible to the naked ear at the end of the fourth month.
 The fetal heart normally beats at a rate of 120 to 160 per minute, about twice that of the mother’s heart.
 The combined pulsations of the fetal and maternal hearts establish a definite rhythmical pattern which depends on the frequency and relative phase of the two pulsations (see Figs. 1 and 2).
 Any departure from the 2 to 1 ratio of fetal and maternal heart rates changes this pattern.

 It is known that the heart rate of an adult varies with changes in physical activity, emotions, or breathing.
 Even in the absence of these changes, the heart rate of a normal individual alternately increases and decreases.
 This variation is termed the sinus arrhythmia.
-The increased rate usually occurs with respiratory inspiration, and the decreased rate with expiration.
+The increased rate usually occurs with respiratory inspiration, and the decreased rate occurs with expiration.

 The fetal heart rate also undergoes a pattern of variation.
 These fetal variations are affected by external stimuli in the form of pressure, vibration, or chemical changes in the blood,12 but the pattern of variation appears to be independent of the maternal sinus arrhythmia.13